Ali-Vazife/onlineshop/README.md

 Welcome to the **E-commerce Shoes Shop** project!
 This is a comprehensive backend system for an online shoe store.

-- NodeJS - Express - PostgreSQL - Sequelize
+- NodeJS - Express - PostgreSQL - Sequelize -Dockerize

 ## Demo